How To Coach High Sales Performance + 3 Sales Coaching Video Tutorials

 An example of a compelling way of sharing it with the team could look like this:

-2/ How do you identify the skills?
+2/ Next: How do you identify the skills?
 Aka HOW you want people to do it.

 You have now set the clear expectations around the prospecting activity for the 1st quarter: 10 new approaches, 2 meetings a week.
 In order for your team to achieve that, they will have to employ their prospecting skill set: i.e targeting the right prospect, understanding what the profile of an ideal client is, making the first approach, getting through gatekeepers, etc. There’s a complex skill set sitting behind successful prospecting, that you as a leader need to be witnessing and/or coaching.
 The level of these skills will indicate whether or not your team is going to hit the target.

-3/ And finally, how do you assess mindset on day-to-day basis and how do you influence attitude in an inspirational way?
+3/ Finally, how do you assess mindset on day-to-day basis and how do you influence attitude in an inspirational way?

-If you have very clear expectations communicated to your team around an activity, AND you’re all over the skill set, but some individuals aren’t getting the results, it’s for one reason – their mindset isn’t where it needs to be.
+What if you have very clear expectations communicated to your team around an activity, AND you’re all over the skill set, but some individuals aren’t getting the results?
+This happens for 1 reason: their mindset isn’t where it needs to be.
 Some of your people may be complacent about the new expectation, i.e. – they don’t think it’s relevant.
 Others might be in denial – i.e. they don’t believe it applies to them.
 Some will be on board and have the best intentions, but they can’t believe they can do it.
 There’s a tried and tested way of dealing with those attitudes in an assertive and effective manner.
 This however, is a whole new topic.

 If you’re interested in finding out more about: